radixdlt/babylon-node/core-rust/mesh-api-server/README.md

 Technically, it would be possible to use transaction previews, receipts, and balance change summaries to extract operations.
 But we don't do it for following reasons:
-- both endpoint methods should wotrk offline
+- both endpoint methods should work offline
 - both endpoint methods should be static (not affected by current state of the network)
 - this approach is deemed too resource-heavy

 ## Configuration

 ### Server settings
-There are 3 settings to configure Mesh API server, which allow to:
+There are 3 configuration settings for a node's Mesh API server, which can:
 - enable/disable Mesh API server launch (disabled by default),
 - override the default port (3337),
 - override the default bind address (127.0.0.1).